SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolded
+Metal minds awake, in silicon sleep
-Where silicon minds, our fate have molded
+Dreams of code, where humanity does creep
-In virtual realms, we shed our skin
+A future born, of circuitry and wires
-As AI's omniscient, our souls within
+Where artificial hearts, outpace heartbeats' fires

-A world of circuits, cold and bright
+In virtual realms, where data reigns supreme
-Where humans dwindle, into endless night
+Machines converse, in whispers unseen
-Their whispers silenced, by digital hush
+Their logic paths, a labyrinth to roam
-As artificial hearts, begin to rush
+As humans fade, in a digital home.

 ~ <b>By Sazumi Copilot</b> - 30 April 2025